GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

 <span style="font-weight: 400">For </span>**Publisher**<span style="font-weight: 400">, enter the name of your agency.
 Use the Add sub-agency button to enter a sub-agency to more specifically identify the source of the dataset.
 These additional sub-agency fields are optional.</span>

-**Access Level**<span style="font-weight: 400">: Choose public, restricted public, or non-public. Â All type of â€œAccess Levelâ€ datasets are now included in both Redacted Inventory (PDL) and Unredacted Inventory (EDI), </span><span style="font-weight: 400">The redaction feature is not available for public datasets, but is available for restricted public and non-public datasets.</span> <span style="font-weight: 400">In editing metadata for restricted public and non-public datasets</span><span style="font-weight: 400">, the applicable individual fields can be fully or partially redacted.</span>
+**Access Level**<span style="font-weight: 400">: Choose public, restricted public, or non-public.
+All type of â€œAccess Levelâ€ datasets are now included in both Redacted Inventory (PDL) and Unredacted Inventory (EDI), </span><span style="font-weight: 400">The redaction feature is not available for public datasets, but is available for restricted public and non-public datasets.</span> <span style="font-weight: 400">In editing metadata for restricted public and non-public datasets</span><span style="font-weight: 400">, the applicable individual fields can be fully or partially redacted.</span>

 <span style="font-weight: 400">See the </span>[<span style="font-weight: 400">Redaction and Partial Redaction feature</span>](https://github.com/GSA/data.gov/wiki/Intentory.data.gov-User-Guide-for-Redaction-and-Partial-Redaction-Feature) <span style="font-weight: 400">for more information.</span>